SURFnet/tiqr-docker/README.md

     'baseurlpath' => 'https://somerandomstring.v1.p.beameio.net/simplesaml/',

+#### Roll your own

-- roll your own, i.e. build your own reverse proxy using SSH tunneling and nginx.
+Build your own reverse proxy using SSH tunneling and nginx.

 See for instance https://github.com/joostd/ssh-reverse-proxy